piet-de-leeuw/C-Sharp-Projects/README.md

 (The files named program.cs are the actual code I wrote, the other code is aoutomaticly added by Visual Studio.

 ### OperatorOverload
-In this project I use opreator overloads to make it eassy to compare employees by id whit the == opperator.
+In this project I use opreator overloads to make it eassy to compare employees by id with the == opperator.

 ### LambdaExpresions
 In this exercice I use Lamba expresions to Query a list.